b-hemanth/my_page/content/post/2020-10-08-inspecting-indian-education-inspectors.en.md

 projects: []
 ---

-## The School Inspection System
+# The School Inspection System

 The 2020 Budget [allots](https://www.businessinsider.in/budget/news/indias-education-budget-2020-allocation-news-and-updates/articleshow/73824561.cms) around 3% of our GDP to education; independent of whether this allocation suffices, in real terms, this is a hard number to visualize: a whopping Rs.
 99,300 crores (13.56 billion USD)---of which schools get 59,845 crores.
 Meanwhile, in 2016, we [spent **80%**](https://timesofindia.indiatimes.com/city/gurgaon/80-of-rs-12400-crore-education-budget-spent-on-teacher-salaries/articleshow/56204221.cms) of our education budget on teachers' salaries.
 That means that most of our monies get spent on revenue expenditure---funding the schools that exist.
 That also means that a 1% increase in efficiency---that is, if for the same inputs, achieving 1% better outcomes---saves ~599 crores.
 And because money saved is money created, making sure that we get the maximal bang for the buck on spending has been a focus of public finance.
 When we contextualize this in education delivery, a potentially powerful tool to achieve more with less is school inspections.

 Education being a [*concurrent subject*](http://legislative.gov.in/constitution-forty-second-amendment-act-1976) in India, while the center regulates education, the frontline delivery of service largely rests upon states.
 Ultimately, with many types of schools run by different sources, this results in significant diversity in the model of inspecting schools.
-Generally, however, inspections come into the jurisdiction of the District Education Officer and the Assistant Educational Officers (their names vary by state).
-The system usually have one mandated annual inspection, likely one mandated surprise visit, and encourages as many regular surprise visits as possible.
-The focus of visits is typically primarily evaluating the infrastructure and sanitation of the school although they usually also mandate some examination of students' academic levels and teacher instruction and pedagogy.
+Generally, however, inspections come into the jurisdiction of the District Education Officer and the Assistant Educational Officers (their names vary by state); the system usually has one mandated annual inspection, likely one mandated surprise visit, and encourages as many regular surprise visits as possible.
+The focus of visits is typically primarily on evaluating the infrastructure and sanitation of the school although they usually also mandate some examination of students' academic levels and teacher instruction and pedagogy.

 Largely speaking, to an outsider like me, **it appears like our school inspection system is broken.** How do we do good better?

-## A Principal-Agent Problem
+# A Principal-Agent Problem

-An important principle in political economy is to design policy by viewing the different actors as a strategic players maximizing their self-interest (whatever this may mean) in a game---this is an important approach as the difference between imagined policy *ex ante* and implemented policy *ex post* often comes from the *incentives* of those implementing policy diverging from the "ideal" incentives.
+An important principle in political economy is to design policy by viewing the different actors as strategic players maximizing their self-interest in a game---this is an important approach as the difference between imagined policy *ex ante* and implemented policy *ex post* often comes from the *incentives* of those implementing policy diverging from the "ideal" incentives.
 This is a lesson for reformers to design policy with the sophisticated expectation that frontline actors are acting in self-interest (not to ignore that for many, self interest might rest entirely or partially upon doing good).

 Further, the usual (and a very sensible) formulation of this incentive mismatch is in the form of a [principal-agent problem](https://www.investopedia.com/terms/p/principal-agent-problem.asp).
 The principal---the citizenry---entrusts the political executive and top bureaucrats---the first level agent---who then entrust the frontline official---the ultimate agent---with service delivery.
 The underlying issue with this delegation is that the principal cannot observe the work of the agent, they merely observe the outcomes of the actions.
 That is, the work that needs to be done is un-*observable*.
 A particular confound in the context of government and, particularly, our government with its poor administrative data and lack of evaluation of public services is that not even outcomes are observable, only monetary inputs are.
 So, while a restaurant owner can at least observe her manager's sales if not the manager's customer service, the citizenry doesn't have high quality information on the outcomes of, say, education efforts.
 However, the budgetary inputs are announced and observable. **This results in a paradoxical state where the outcome is the input---we laud policies that spend more because that is all that is observable to us.
-Ultimately, neither do we have control on the bureaucrat's effort nor do we know whether this bore fruits in terms of, say, foundational literacy and numeracy levels or reading levels.**
+Ultimately, neither do we have control on the bureaucrat's effort nor do we know whether this bore fruits in terms of, say, foundational literacy and numeracy levels, dropout rates, or reading levels.**

-In this context, the inspection of schools adds observability; it tells us how well government schools are using their limited resources and also how well private schools are run.
-It induces observability into the system.
+In this context, **the inspection of schools induces observability into the system**; it actually tells us how well government schools are using their limited resources and also how well private schools are run.
 But, all this, only if the inspection works...

-## Six Problems and Six Reform Actions
+# Six Problems and Six Reform Actions

-### 1. Prevent Collision, Evade Corruption
+## #1: Prevent Collision, Evade Corruption

 I've first hand seen teachers transform into pedagogy gods when inspectors watch---new teaching aids appear, digital tools are used, and a previously empty blackboard is quickly filled up by interactive exercises.
 Imagine if teachers had seven days notice to the important annual inspection?
 That would hardly measure a "routine, working day", right?
 Well, don't imagine, this is the system in, for instance, [Kerala](https://education.kerala.gov.in/wp-content/uploads/2019/11/Chapter_15.pdf).